 Besides, asking whether they want to take a tour in the first step will lead to much better completion and satisfaction rates.
 Here, you can use Call-to-Action Buttons.

 You can also use softer dismiss options (e.g. "Later") and provide them an option to start the tour again.

-Hints💡: Hotspots, Checklist, and Help Centers are static features to be used.
-They can be placed on several locations on a page and contain one ore multiple guides organizedly.
+Hints💡: Hotspots and Checklists are static features to be used.
+They can be placed on several locations on a page and contain one or multiple guides organized.